soaresdutra97/loja-virtual-bff/README.md

 4. Open the application-dev.yaml and change the spring: datasource: url: to jdbc:postgresql://YOUR_DATABASE_IP:5432/postgres

 5. Run all Apis (BFF, Products and Payment)

+6. Install Kafka and Zookeeper ([Kafka](https://kafka.apache.org/downloads) , ([Zookeeper](https://zookeeper.apache.org/)

+7. Create a Kafka Cluster and a Topic called atualizaCarrinhoeWisList

 ## Usage